Hard probe path lengths and event-shape engineering of the quark-gluon plasma: Model and path length measures

 \section{Model and path length measures}

-In this work, we use \emph{Trajectum} version 1.2 to generate 5M events using the maximum likelihood (MAP) settings from \cite{2110.13153}\@.
+In this work, we use \emph{Trajectum} version 1.2 to generate 2.2M hydrodynamic events using the maximum likelihood (MAP) settings from \cite{2206.13522} at a center-of-mass energy of $\sqrt{s_{\mathrm{NN}}}=5.02\,$TeV\@.
 In particular, this means that we generate boost invariant initial conditions using a modified version of the T\raisebox{-0.5ex}{R}ENTo model, and then use second order hydrodynamics to evolve the produced QGP\@.
-We then find the freeze-out hypersurface defined as the isotemperature surface where $T = 153.5\,\text{MeV}$\@.
+We then find the freeze-out hypersurface defined as the isotemperature surface where $T = 150.1\,\text{MeV}$\@.
 At the freeze-out surface we apply the Cooper-Frye formula \cite{Cooper:1974mv} to go from a fluid description to a particle prescription, with viscous corrections given by the Pratt-Torrieri-Bernhard (PTB) prescription \cite{1003.0413, 1804.06469}\@.
-Lastly, we feed the resulting particles into UrQMD \cite{nucl-th/9803035,hep-ph/9909407} to include final state interactions.
+Lastly, we feed the resulting particles into SMASH \cite{1606.06642} to include final state interactions.

 The path length that is traversed in the quark-gluon plasma by a non-interacting probe depends on its origin and direction, as well as the size and expansion of the plasma.
 A probe created near the surface of the plasma that is directed outward will have a shorter path length compared to one that is created around the center.
 In the most extreme example, a probe can be created near the surface and directed towards the center, essentially traversing the entire size of the medium along one axis.